 When we have selected the successful candidate, we will:

-Clubland cannot employ staff or volunteers who have been convicted of an offence or have been subject to an order that disqualifies then form registration under section 75 of teh Childrens Act 2006.
-All new staff must sign a declaration that they are not disqulaified when they commence employment and all existing staff must sign the declaration at least annually to confirm that their status has not changed.
-This statement is included in their staff supervision meeting whch are held termly for permanent staff.
-If a member of staff becomes disquaified during their employment with us, we will terminate their employment and notify Ofsted.
-If a member of their household jeopodises their employment and only if it is appropriate, we will contact Ofsted for a deed of variation.
+Clubland cannot employ staff or volunteers who have been convicted of an offence or have been subject to an order that disqualifies then from registration under section 75 of the Childcare Act 2006.
+All new staff must sign a declaration that they are not disqualified when they commence employment, and all existing staff must sign the declaration annually to confirm that their status has not changed.
+If a member of staff becomes disqualified during their employment with us, we will terminate their employment and notify Ofsted.

-We will obtain enhanced DBS disclosure for all staff, students and volunteers who will work unsupervised with the children on a regular basis, or who have access to the children's information, including staff at Head Office.
-If cacndiates have subscribed to the DBS update service we will carefully review their current DBS certificate and then check thier status online.
-If their have been a change in their status since their last DBS certificate was issued we will obtain a new DBS disclosure for them.
-If a candidate has lived abroad during the last 5 years a letter of 'good conduct' will be sought from the appropriate countries embassy.
+We will obtain enhanced DBS disclosure for all staff, students and volunteers who will work unsupervised with the children on a regular basis, or who have access to children's information.
+If candidates have subscribed to the DBS Update Service, we will carefully review their current DBS certificate and then check their status online.
+If there has been a change in their status since their last DBS certificate was issued, we will obtain a new DBS disclosure for them.
+If a candidate has lived abroad during the last 5 years a letter of 'good conduct' will be sought from the appropriate countries’ embassy.

 New staff will only be allowed to have unsupervised contact with children when we have had full sight of a satisfactory DBS certificate for them.

 If we decided to allow a new member of staff to begin work pending the completion of their DBS check, we will complete a written risk assessment first and they will not be allowed unsupervised access to the children until we have seen and reviewed their DBS certificate.